kenjennings/Atari-Pet-Frogger/README_Porting.md

 Assembly programs may use more features of the original platform.
 Each source system is differently-abled from the Atari, so it is unlikely the Atari port can look exactly the same as the original.
 Oranges do not have to equal Apples, so an approximation or replacement in the Atari style is the goal.

-Then again, just because the game is in machine language doesn't necessarily mean the author is pushing the platform to limits that would be difficult for the Atari.
+On the other hand, just because the game is in machine language doesn't necessarily mean the author is pushing the platform to limits that would be difficult for the Atari.
 Sometimes nice, simple games are in Assembly, just because BASIC can't handle timing or many screen updates.

 **SOURCES FOR GAMES**